cesbit/jsleri/README.md

 ```

 ### Tree
 `tree` contains the parse tree.
 Even when `isValid` is `False` the parse tree is returned but will only contain results as far as parsing has succeeded.
 The tree is the root node which can include several `children` nodes.
-The structure will be further clarified in the test_tree.js found in the "example" folder.
+The structure will be further clarified in the example found in the "example" folder.
 It explains a way of visualizing the parse tree.

 The nodes in the example contain 5 properties: